the last one about destiny

 The point is, stupid kid Doc said ‘goodbye’ because he was mad about the features of a commenting text editor and was scared that his primary source of human contact (disability sucks) was going away.

 Smarter (maybe?) adult Doc said goodbye to Destiny because every time he logged in, he felt a little sad.
-Because every friend had already gone on before him, except Brian, whose excellent game Caves of Qud you should play.
+He felt sad because every friend had already quit before him, except Brian, whose excellent game Caves of Qud you should play.

 So that’s what this is about.